 During the course of the project, the Italian Demo has implemented the Blockchain Access Layer thanks to the cooperation of the Italian partners.
 ARETI and APIO have implemented and coordinated the development and deployment phase of this architectural layer integrated in the Access Layer.
-Its functioning will be perfectly included in the all process that will unlock the flexibility market.
+Its functioning will be perfectly included in all processes that will unlock the flexibility market.

 The Blockchain Access Layer is in a testing phase.
-If the results of the testing phase are satisfactory after the end of the project, then the BAL will be integrated as a system infrastructure.
-In general, the BAL and the Shared Customer Database should be managed by a specialized operator, for example by DSO or Metering Service Provider (if foreseen by the country).
+If the results of the testing phase are satisfactory after the end of the project, the BAL will be integrated as a system infrastructure.
+In general, the BAL and the Shared Customer Database should be managed by a third part Operator to guarantee the market transparency.

-4.9 Phasor Measurement Unit
+5.9 Phasor Measurement Unit

 Phasor measurement units are devices that measure voltage and current signals in the network calculating synchrophasors, frequency, and rate of change of frequency tagged by a very precise timestamp.
-Within the Platone Project, two PMUs with the updated software of the Low-Cost Phasor Measurement Unit (PMU) developed by the Institute for Automation of Complex Power Systems, RWTH Aachen University, have been successfully installed at the Avacon demonstration site as of M24 of the project.
-The PMU provides measurement data required for performing the balancing mechanism within the virtual island and forecasting of the power exchange between LV and MV network at the MV/LV substation.
+Within the Platone Project, two PMUs with the updated software of the low-cost Phasor Measurement Unit developed by the Institute for Automation of Complex Power Systems, RWTH Aachen University, have been successfully installed at the Avacon demonstration site as of month 24 of the project.
+The PMU provides measurement data required for performing the balancing mechanism within the virtual island and forecasting of the power exchange between low voltage (LV) and medium voltage (MV) network at the MV/LV substation.
 Multiple PMUs will be installed in the network of the Greek DSO HEDNO.
 The primary goal of this installation is to evaluate the role of PMU as input measurements for state estimation algorithm, subsequently improving observability of the grid and improving accuracy of the state estimation algorithm itself.
 The updated version of the Low-Cost PMU, both software and hardware, will be installed at HEDNO premises in the upcoming months.
 The hardware updates contribute to the further reduction of the costs and improvements in the device performance.
-The LoCo PMU has currently a TRL of 6.
+The low-cost PMU has currently a TRL of 6.
 Within Platone project, the TRL will be increased to TRL 7 thanks to the demonstration in the operational environment of HEDNO distribution system.
 That includes operation under extreme weather conditions in the field and operation together with DSO's distribution network management system, including the state estimation algorithm.
-Thanks to the TRL increase, Low-Cost PMU becomes more competitive in comparison to other devices in the market.
+Thanks to the TRL increase, low-cost PMU becomes more competitive in comparison to other devices in the market.
+Figure 10 illustrates the PMU integration within the Platone framework.

-Figure 8 PMU integration within the Platone framework
+Figure 10 PMU integration within the Platone framework